 Your tour includes the Silver Leaf Service on the Rocky Mountaineer train, however, you may wish to upgrade to the double-decker Gold Leaf Dome carriage with its panoramic wrap-round windows that make you feel right in the middle of the breathtaking scenery!
 Gold Leaf guests also have access to the open-air observation vestibule at the end of each carriage.
 Impeccable service is complimented with 3-course gourmet dining in the lower-level dining room.

-Travel with us on 3rd July 2020 to experience the greatest rodeo on earth!
+Travel with us on 3rd July 2020 or 9th July 2021 to experience the greatest rodeo on earth!

 Staying for two nights in Calgary, we have included tickets to watch the rodeo – with the world’s best cowboys and cowgirls competing in the spectacular bull riding, steer roping, bronco riding and barrel racing.
 It’s an unforgettable experience like no other!

-Please ensure that you check the date of departure correctly when booking, as this experience is exclusive to 3rd July 2020 departures.
+Please ensure that you check the date of departure correctly when booking, as this experience is exclusive to 3rd July 2020 and 9th July 2021 departures.